Back to school preparation is in full swing. Is your college kid prepared?

 - Additional living expenses – If you can’t live in your rental while damage from a covered peril is being repaired, this provides financial support for the hotel bills and restaurant costs while living away from your home.

 Any college kid heading to school should note that their belongings won’t be covered by a landlord – your child is responsible for his or her personal possessions.
 Without insurance, you could end up forking out a substantial amount of money to replace and repair certain belongings.
 For this reason, it’s essential to maintain the right level of coverage.

 Before you pick the first renter’s policy that you see online, consider these factors first:

 - Location: If your college student lives on campus, they may be covered by their parent’s homeowners insurance.
 For those living off campus, renter’s insurance should be purchased.

 - Value: Create an inventory of the items that your college student is taking away with them.
 This will help you to determine the value of your belongings and which items should be covered.

 - Bundle: Does your insurance provider offer bundling?
 You may be able to save money and get a great rate on renter’s insurance by bundling it with your home or auto insurance.
 That means less Internet-scouring for you!
 Win win.

-Does your college student have the desired renter’s protection before going back to school?
+Does your college student have the desired renter’s coverage before going back to school?
 Contact Unisource Insurance Associates, serving Wauwatosa and surrounding cities of Wisconsin for tailored coverage to suit your needs and budget.